ethannicholas/Frost/docs/keywords.md

 Keywords
 ========

-*Keywords* are reserved words defined by the Panda language.
+*Keywords* are reserved words defined by the Frost language.
 They may not be used as names for [classes](classes.html), [methods](methods.html), [variables](variables.html), or anywhere else an identifier is expected.
-Panda reserves the following keywords:
+Frost reserves the following keywords:

 * `package`
 * `uses`